ufal/npfl138/labs/README.md

 write (unless explicitly allowed).
 Of course, inside a team you are allowed to share code and submit identical solutions.
 Note that **all students involved** in cheating will be punished, so if you share your source code with a friend, both you and your friend will be punished.
+That also means that you should **never publish** your solutions.